Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogManager.md

 ### AddDebugListener(bool ignoreCatelLogging)

 Registers the default debug listener.
-Starting with Catel 2.4, the debug listener is no longer
-    attached for performance reasons.
-To register the debug listener, call this method.

-    When an instance of the [DebugLogListener](#) is already registered, the existing instance is returned.
+Starting with Catel 2.4, the debug listener is no longer attached for performance reasons.
+To register the debug listener, call this method.When an instance of the [DebugLogListener](#) is already registered, the existing instance is returned.

 #### Returns